nevetsanderson/sshfail/README.md

 # sshfail
 sshfail is a script to phrase unix sys log information and examine and collate failed ssh attempts NOTE this script needs a sudo level user to access the /var/log dir it will not run as a standard user out of the box!
-The script is designed to run and work on any modern ubuntu system - It will generate reports to a local direcotry under the users enviroument
+The script is designed to run and work on any modern ubuntu system - It will generate reports to a local direcotry under the users enviroument.

 To see an example of the reports generated see http://gingercatsoftware.com/nasty/